jeremyButtler/freezeTB/included-programs.md

     o fastq file with tuberculosis reads to check -prefix good-name: [$prefixStr]
     o what to name output files
-  -coord-adj: [$adjBl]
-    o makes freezeTB.sh adjust mapping coordinates.
-This means you mapped to an set of genes instead of an reference.
   -prim-mask: [$maskBl]
     o mask any primer coordinates in an gene
   -graph: [$graphBl]